-As this unique and very challenging year draws to an end, it seems like a fitting time to write about the power and importance of optimism.
+It's been a unique and very challenging 18months, so it seems like a fitting time to write about the power and importance of optimism.
 However, with so much still uncertain and at times overwhelming, some might ask how can we be optimistic at times like these?

 My honest answer would be, what's the alternative?
 I don’t know of a single situation that was ever improved by being pessimistic about it.
 However, I do know, and scientific research backs it up, that when you develop and practice optimism, it can lead to a longer, healthier and happier life.